 • In March, comment on the Division of Revenue Bill to the Standing and Select Committees on Appropriations.
 This Bill deals with division of revenue between different levels of government.

-• In June, to the Standing Committee on Appropriations on the Appropriations Bill.
+• In June, to the Standing Committee on Appropriations on the Appropriations Bill, with an additional submission on the Mineral Resources and Energy vote.
 This Bill addresses the spending by national departments.

 OUTA’s comment on the Appropriations Bill was made in the context of the Covid-19 pandemic, the need to make significant changes for the Supplementary Budget, and the effect of this on public spending.
 This comes against the background of the financial collapse of state-owned entities and the urgent need for economic stability and growth in an extremely unfavourable situation.